Saturday, August 24, 2024

 - Email: If all else fails, my email is jamesefullard@gmail.com

-If you read this all the way until then end, then you must be at least somewhat interested.
-Sure, classic D&D does not have all the bells and whistles of 5th edition, sure classic doesn't have the option of spell casting with subclasses like 5th edition and most importantly, classic D&D is not meant for you to start out at level 1 and be a superhero.
 It's dark, it's gritty, it's more realistic and believable but above all else, classic D&D is high fantasy, not modern fantasy like 5th edition.
-I am not putting down 5th edition, I simply want to express just how different the two systems are, kind of like "Lord of the Rings" vs "Honor Among Thieves" - it's just not the same.
+I am not putting down 5th edition "well, maybe I am", I simply want to express just how different the two systems are, kind of like "Lord of the Rings" vs "Honor Among Thieves" - it's just not the same style of fantasy.

 Rules